grafana/k6-docs/src/data/markdown/docs/01 guides/01 Getting started/04 Results Output/DataDog.md

 ## Run the k6 test

-Once the Datadog Agent service is running, you can run the k6 test and send the metrics to the agent with:
+Once the Datadog Agent service is running, run the k6 test and send the metrics to the Agent with:

 <div class="code-group" data-props='{"labels": [""]}'>